 5] Run Network Troubleshooter

 Open the Settings Troubleshooters page and run the Network Troubleshooter and see if that works for you.
-Or else, open Run box, type the following and hit Enter:
+Or else, open the Run box, type the following, and hit Enter:

 msdt.exe /id NetworkDiagnosticsNetworkAdapter

 This will open the Network Adapter Troubleshooter.
 Run it.